Buried Clay Irrigation Pots

 How to Install

 Bury the pots as deep as possible, leaving an inch or two of the pot exposed above the soil.
 Prepare the soil thoroughly and add any amendments needed within the effective watering area.
 Cover the surface with straw or mulch to prevent evaporation.
-For best results, ensure the soil is fully moist before using the pot to allow proper water absorption.
+For best results, fully wet the soil around the pot before use in order to help the water dissipate further away from the pot.
 If the soil dries out, re-wet it thoroughly when refilling the pots.

 How to Plant Around Irrigation Pots